-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.
-Tufts Health Plan Senior Care Options provides coverage for an additional pair of therapeutic, custom-molded shoes for members who have severe diabetic foot disease and meet the requirements as defined by Medicare.
+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors - For people with diabetes who have severe diabetic foot disease: Three pairs per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the

-There is no coinsurance, copayment, or deductible for beneficiaries eligible for the diabetes selfmanagement training preventive benefit.
+There is no coinsurance, copayment, or deductible for beneficiaries eligible for the diabetes self-management training preventive benefit

-Coverage for blood glucose monitors, blood glucose test strips, and glucose-control solutions is limited to the One Touch products manufactured by Lifescan, Inc.
+Coverage for blood glucose monitors, blood glucose test strips, and glucose-control solutions is limited to the One-Touch products manufactured by LifeScan, Inc. Please note, there is no preferred brand for lancets.